Gorgias logo

 Refer to the instructions below for the most common email providers.
 If your provider is not listed, please check their documentation for how to set up automatic forwarding.

-If you’re using a custom email domain ([email protected]), we highly recommend that you verify your domain when using automatic forwarding.
+If you’re using a custom email domain ([email protected]), we recommend that you verify your domain when using automatic forwarding, to allow Gorgias to send and deliver mail using your custom address.

 Learn more about how to verify your email domain.